fuse-puja/Spark/Day_4/ReadMe.md

 # Pivot

 Learn how to pivot data to restructure it based on column values, facilitating analysis.
 Helpful for transforming data for reporting or visualization purposes.

+---

+# Joins

+# Join Expressions
+- Join expressions allow you to combine DataFrames based on common columns.
+- Common expressions include inner, outer, left outer, right outer, semi, and anti joins.
+- Join expressions are essential for merging data from multiple sources or tables.

+# Inner Joins
+- Inner joins return rows where a condition is met in both DataFrames.
+- Useful for extracting data that exists in both tables.
+- Example: Retrieving employees in the "Engineering" department.

+# Outer Joins
+- Outer joins combine data from both DataFrames, filling missing values with specified defaults.
+- Common types include left outer, right outer, and full outer joins.
+- Useful for preserving all data, even if it doesn't have a corresponding match in the other DataFrame.

+# Left Outer Joins
+- Left outer joins return all rows from the left DataFrame and matching rows from the right DataFrame.
+- Suitable for scenarios where you want to keep all records from one DataFrame and only matching records from the other.

+# Right Outer Joins
+- Right outer joins are similar to left outer joins but prioritize keeping all records from the right DataFrame.
+- Useful when you want to retain all department records, including those without employees.

+# Left Semi Joins
+- Left semi joins return rows from the left DataFrame where a condition is met in the right DataFrame.
+- Valuable for extracting data from the left DataFrame based on a condition in the right DataFrame.

+# Left Anti Joins
+- Left anti joins return rows from the left DataFrame where a condition is NOT met in the right DataFrame.
+- Helpful for identifying records in the left DataFrame that have no corresponding match in the right DataFrame.

+# Cross (Cartesian) Joins
+- Cross joins generate a DataFrame containing all possible combinations of rows from both DataFrames.
+- Resulting DataFrame can be large, so use with caution.
+- Useful when you need to explore all combinations of data.

+These join operations are fundamental for data integration and analysis, helping you extract valuable insights from diverse datasets.
+Choose the appropriate join type based on your specific data manipulation needs.